 We can also see the impact of genetic modification and how different physiological stimuli influence that genome.
 We might also study other elements that affect an organism such as what happens when it is fed for example.

 There are many different formats within the study of metabolomics.
 The most wide ranging is untargeted.
 This measures many compounds including their ratios but is least accurate.
 The next level is metabolic profiling which looks at a set of related compounds.
 The most accurate is a targeted analysis which measures and quantifies specific compounds.

-The technique relies primarily on chromatography.
-These are separation techniques.
-They inlcude gas chromatography, capillary electrophoresis, high performance liquid chromatography (HPLC) and ultra-performance liquid chromatography (UPLC).
+The sort of techniques we are thinking of are primarily chromatography.
+These are classic separation techniques which are the bedrock of the analytical platform in this field.
+They include gas chromatography, capillary electrophoresis, high performance liquid chromatography (HPLC) and ultra-performance liquid chromatography (UPLC).

 Chromatography is often coupled to mass spectrometry to help with molecule identification.
 One will often see technique quoted such as capillary electrophoresis–mass spectrometry (CE‐MS), gas chromatography–mass spectrometry (GC‐MS) and liquid chromatography–mass spectrometry (LC‐MS).
 Nuclear magnetic resonance (NMR), Fourier transform infrared (FTIR) and Raman spectroscopy are the other identification techniques of choice too.

 All the techniques we are discussing generate large amounts of data.
 That means sophisticated statistical methods are needed for data analysis and interpretation.
 It needs large computerised libraries of mass spectra which help us identify and compare metabolites in the system.

 The technologies have been comprehensively examined by Adebo et al., (2017), Adamski (2020).